farhadsh1992/Closer_interview/README.md

 A short report of project and reasult in [powerpint file](Closer_interview.pptx) **You should dmwoload it and see your computer**

-## Api that are used for this project:
+## Apis are used for this project:

 ```python